LearningWithMerritt/Classroom-Notes/4-Operating-Systems/0-General/operating-systems.md

 ### `2.
 Shell`

-`Shell`: A command-line interface that allows users to interact with the kernel.
+`Shell`: A user interface that allows users to interact with the kernel by translating user commands into actions taken by the operating system.
 - `Functions`:
   - Executes commands and scripts.
   - Provides a text-based interface for file management and system operations.